logisim-evolution/logisim-evolution/README.md

 ## Languages

 Logisim supports many languages.
 Many of them are automatically translated by deepl.
-If you detect bizarre translations please do not hesitate to correct them in the corresponding property files and ask for a pull-request.
+If you detect bizarre translations please do not hesitate to correct them in the corresponding property files and make a pull-request.

 ## What's new in logisim-evolution